-Designing a safe and pleasant environment around buildings for pedestrians and cyclists has never been more important for sustainability and positive social impact.
+A wind study can assist in designing a safe and pleasant environment around buildings for pedestrians and cyclists, which has never been more important for sustainability and positive social impact.

 Planning applications for large buildings in the urban environment often require wind microclimate assessment.
-Traditionally, this has been undertaken with wind tunnel testing of a scale model but simulation is now established as a faster, cheaper option offering greater insight.
+Traditionally, wind studies have been undertaken with wind tunnel testing of a scale model but simulation is now established as a faster, cheaper option offering greater insight.

 We regularly undertake desktop and full CFD wind studies using industry leading software like ANSYS, partnering closely with architects, developers, councils, civil & structural engineers and planning consultants to simulate how air flows around new developments.

 By early involvement in a project while building massing is still flexible (typically RIBA 2 or 3), we can help you avoid expensive last-minute delays in the planning process.
 This includes terrain analysis and study of meteorological data, while applying both “real time” and detailed CFD for early identification of potential issues with pedestrian safety and comfort.

 Our engineering team also provides guidance on how to mitigate such issues by landscaping and other measures.